tetsuo/tetsuo.github.io/content/couchilla.md

 JavaScript support in CouchDB is based on the Mozilla SpiderMonkey engine (and, starting with version 3.4.1, also QuickJS).
 However, because design functions are language-independent, CouchDB does not include a dedicated tool for creating them.

-[**couchilla**](https://github.com/tetsuo/couchilla) creates design documents with CommonJS support.
-It reads view and filter functions from JavaScript files in a directory and generates a design document in JSON.
+That's where `couchilla` comes in.
+It reads _view_ and _filter functions_ from JavaScript files in a directory and generates a JSON design document ready for deployment.

 ---